-A new study of airline loyalty programs has found that the programs are not very effective in retaining traveler loyalty and general travelers do not consider loyalty programs a very important criteria while choosing an airline.
+A 2013 study of airline loyalty programs has found that the programs are not very effective in retaining traveler loyalty and general travelers do not consider loyalty programs a very important criteria while choosing an airline.

 The study, titled Rising above the Clouds: Charting a course for Renewed Airline Consumer Loyalty, by Deloitte found that nearly 44 percent of business travelers and 72 percent of high-frequency business travelers participate in two or more airline loyalty programs.